Blogging & Content

 2) Google Cloud Translation

-Why it’s great: Massive language coverage, stable APIs, auto language detection, glossary & custom model options (AutoML).
+Why it’s great: Massive language coverage, stable APIs, auto language detection, and glossary and custom model options via AutoML.
 Plays nicely with the broader GCP stack.

-Best for: Global sites & apps with long tail languages; search & knowledgebase content.
+Best for: Global sites and apps with long-tail languages; search and knowledgebase content.

 3) Microsoft Translator (Azure)

-Why it’s great: Tight integration with Azure, strong doc translation (Office formats), terminology on top of MT, and enterprise-grade controls.
+Why it’s great: Tight integration with Azure, strong document translation (Office formats), terminology layered on top of MT, and enterprise-grade access controls.

-Best for: Enterprises standardized on Microsoft, internal documents, PowerPoint/localized sales decks.
+Best for: Enterprises standardized on Microsoft, internal documents, localized sales decks in PowerPoint.

 Watch outs: Style may lean literal out of the box; combine with custom terminology and review passes for polished marketing copy.